bgallamoza/MAL_Rating_Regression/README.md

 4. Random Forest Regression
 5. Gradient Boosting Regression

 To make my model more interactive, I also made a simple web application with Flask and a user interface built in HTML, JavaScript, and CSS.
 This allows users to obtain a prediction given their inputted data.
+There is also a

 ## **Requirements**
-For this project, I used Python 3.9.5 Anaconda version 2021.05, which should come with all necessary libararies used throughout the project.
-Notable libraries used include:
+For this project, I used Python 3.9.5 Anaconda version 2021.05.
+Many libraries are used, including (but not limited to):
 1. Sklearn
 2. Pandas
 3. Matplotlib/Seaborn
 4. Flask/flask-cors
+5. SQLite 3

-To make this process easier, I have included a ```requirements.txt``` file to install all the necessary Python libraries.
+To install all libraries used and their dependencies I have included a ```requirements.txt``` for easy installation.
 You can install these by navigating to your terminal and running:

 ```pip install -r requirements.txt```